-There are a confusing variety of approaches and therapies when it comes to autism treatment.
+There is a confusing variety of approaches and therapies when it comes to autism treatment.
 Some therapies focus on reducing problematic behaviors and social skills, while others deal with sensory integration, food sensitivities, and emotional issues.

 With so many choices, it is highly necessary to do your research, talk to autism treatment professionals, and ask questions.
 You don’t have to decide or choose just one type of therapy.
 The goal should be to treat your child’s unique array of needs and symptoms.

-Keep in your mind that the routine is important and the program should be designed in a way that can be persistent.
+Keep in mind that the routine is important and the program should be designed in a way that can be persistent.
 Think about what behaviors and skills are most essential and treat those first.
 Because it may not be possible to tackle everything at once.

 As the parent of a child with ASD, the best thing you can do is to start your treatment right away.
 Don’t wait for an official diagnosis of autism.
 Seek help as soon as you suspect any difficulty.
 The earlier the child with ASD get help, the greater their chance of treatment of success.